fbdp1202/pyukf_kinect_body_tracking/README.md

 - Finding better `covariance values` for UKF
 - Displaying the `combined depth image and filtered data`
-- Make `3D plot into .mkv file` for easy viewing
 - Applying various filters such as `Kalman Filter`, `Tobit kalman Filter`, `Particle Filter`...
 - Eliminate runtime error in UKF by applying `rSVD` rather than `cholesky decomposition`
 - Linking with `real-time applications`